sscott33/snow-sensor/README.md

 for more details.

 # Deployment of the Testing Suite
-To install the testing suite, please run the one-liner below:
+To install the testing suite, please run the one-liner below on your Pi Zero or Pi Zero W with an internet connection:
 ```
 curl -sS https://raw.githubusercontent.com/sscott33/snow-sensor/master/testing/deploy_testing_suite.sh | sudo bash
 ```